 In order to create a calorie deficit, all you would need to do is to consume less than your TDEE on a daily basis.

 The best method is to start with a small deficit and work your way up.
-For example, if you are just starting out on your weight loss journey, you can start with 15% Deficit.
+For example, if you are just starting out on your weight loss journey, you can start with a 15% Deficit.

 After a few weeks, you can analyze your results and adjust accordingly.